 Postpartum Peer Support Group

 Our Women's Wellness Group allows for individuals who identify as women in our community to come together in a positive, safe, and supportive environment.
 We offer a safe haven to empower positivity, support growth, and enhance learning.
 Women will share their experiences, embrace a positive mindset and expand their knowledge of mental health through topics such as:

 - Book night

-Our next Women's Wellness Group is scheduled to begin on September 29, 2021 at 6:30 pm at Earl Grey Community Centre located at 360 Cockburn Street North in Winnipeg.
-If you would like to join, please email Pam at email@example.com to add your name to the list.
-Maximum of 15 participants per session.
+Our next Women's Wellness Group is scheduled to begin in January 2022 in Winnipeg at Temple 23.
+If you would like to add your name to our waiting list, please email Pam at email@example.com right away as the list is lengthy!
+Maximum of 10 participants per session.